-Anti-aircraft missile system of medium range HQ-22 (HongQi-22, Khuntsi-22, Red Banner-22) is designed to destroy aircraft, unmanned aerial vehicles, cruise missiles and helicopters of the enemy at all altitudes of their combat application, day and night, in any weather conditions with active radioelectronic counteraction by the enemy.
+The HQ-22 (HongQi-22, Khuntsi-22, Red Banner-22) medium range anti-aircraft missile system is designed to destroy aircraft, unmanned aerial vehicles, cruise missiles and helicopters of the enemy at all altitudes of their combat application, day and night, in any weather conditions with active radioelectronic counteraction by the enemy.

 The HQ-22 is developed by Jiangnan Space Industry, also known as Base 061, part of China Aerospace Science & Industry Corporation Limited (CASIC), and represents a deep upgrade of the HQ-12 air defense system.

-The complex was first presented at Airshow China 2016.
+The system was first presented at Airshow China 2016.
 On July 30, 2017, it was demonstrated at a parade marking the 90th anniversary of the founding of PLA.